 Horses with cresty neck may also develop fat pockets over the tail head, above the eyes, behind the shoulders, and/or around the sheath in the case of male horses.
 This fat tissue not only stores energy but also synthesizes and secretes hormones that affect metabolism and insulin function.

-There appears to be a genetic link to EMS and cresty neck, with certain breeds such as Welsh, Dartmoor, and Shetland ponies, as well as Andalusians, Morgans, Mustangs, Arabians, and Warmbloods being more susceptible to insulin resistance.
+There appears to be a genetic link to EMS and cresty neck, with certain breeds such as Welsh, Dartmoor, and Shetland ponies, as well as Andalusians, Morgans, Mustangs, Arabians, Haflingers, Icelandics and gaited breeds being more susceptible to insulin resistance.

 These breeds tend to utilize glucose very efficiently, which ensures they have plenty of energy reserves when food is scarce.
 This also puts them at risk of greater fat accumulation if their diet supplies excess digestible energy.